COSC-499-W2023/year-long-project-team-13/README.md

 ### Step 4: FFmpeg Installation

-If FFmpeg is not installed on your system, follow the instructions.
+If FFmpeg is not installed on your system, follow the instructions:
    - Windows 10/11

    1. Go to the [official FFmpeg download website](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-github).